d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 formally identifying $1/(4\pi\varepsilon_0) = z_e^2$.
 The two-body law is the product of two identical per-source amplitudes — the same structure as $G = g^2$.

+That parallel matters because it shows that the paper is not arbitrarily treating gravity as composite while leaving electromagnetism untouched.
+At the level of the two-body law, both interactions admit the same formal reading: an interaction strength built from two identical per-source amplitudes.
+The difference is not in the symmetry of the source pairing, but in what kind of medium quantity each source amplitude represents.

 An important contrast with gravity: **charge contains no $c$, no $\mu_0$**.
 The Coulomb constant $k_e = 1/(4\pi\varepsilon_0)$ is purely electric-side storage — no propagation speed, no magnetic component.
 This is because charge is *static* storage occupancy, not a cycling rate.
 Gravity couples to energy (which is storage cycling — F·H per unit time), so $c$ appears naturally in $G$.
 Charge couples only to the capacitive side of the medium.

+That distinction is one of the cleanest conceptual results in the paper.
+It explains why the charge factorization should not be expected to look like a smaller copy of the $h$ factorization.
+Charge belongs to the storage side before the cycle starts.
+Action belongs to the completed cycle.
+Their common geometry may be the same, but the medium aspect being counted is different.

 ---